 As illustrate in Figure 3, SRPL aims to maximize the distance between learnable embeddings and Reciprocal Points (RPs), with task-specific optimizations tailored for speaker recognition.
-Since the AudioLM utilizes angle-based optimiation, diverging from the original approach [11], we calculate the distance between RPs and speaker embeddings using the inner product, with the goal of maximizing this distance.
+Since the audio front-end model utilizes angle-based optimization, diverging from the original approach, we calculate the distance between RPs and speaker embeddings using the inner product, with the goal of maximizing this distance.
 Consequently, the probability of identifying the target speaker is evaluated based on the distance between the adapted speaker embeddings and RPs.